 From delivery appointment scheduling, to planning, dispatch and tracking, third-party delivery agents and customers, information must flow, and intelligent solutions act upon it in real-time.
 The ability to have time-definite optimized same day delivery depends upon the and end-end-real time solution architecture.

 Static delivery appointment scheduling and batch based planning solutions will not maximize the productivity and minimize the cost of the delivery operation in same-day delivery because they cannot evaluate new or changing orders as they occur.
-Customers want real-time interaction from the time they pick a delivery window during the buying process to knowing the delivery is in route, when it will arrive and provide instant feedback after the delivery or rescheduling before it arrives.

 INDUSTRY WHITE PAPER